pangeo-data/pangeo-eosc/users/users-getting-started.md

 You need to create an [EGI Check-in account](https://www.egi.eu/service/check-in/) and enroll to the `vo.pangeo.eu` Virtual Organisation.
 There are several steps to follow:

-1. Sign up for an EGI account on the **development instance** of EGI Check-In, clicking on: [https://aai-dev.egi.eu/registry/co_petitions/start/coef:2](https://aai-dev.egi.eu/registry/co_petitions/start/coef:2). **Use your [ORCID iD](https://orcid.org/) account to authenticate.**
+1. **Sign up** for an EGI Check-in account following [these steps](https://docs.egi.eu/users/aai/check-in/signup/). **Using [ORCID iD](https://orcid.org/) to authenticate is recommended.**
-2. **Enroll** in the `vo.pangeo.eu` Virtual Organisation (VO) by clicking on: [https://aai-dev.egi.eu/registry/co_petitions/start/coef:290](https://aai-dev.egi.eu/registry/co_petitions/start/coef:290).
+2. **Enroll** in the `vo.pangeo.eu` Virtual Organisation (VO) by clicking on [the enrollment URL](https://aai.egi.eu/registry/co_petitions/start/coef:386) using the EGI Check-in account created in the previous step.
 Review and click on `Submit`.
 Please add a note in the statement of purpose when requesting to join the VO explaining why you want to access `pangeo-eosc`.

 Managers of the Virtual Organisations may **take several days** to approve your petitions to join and also get back to you via email to verify your identity.